 Your first turns in Telluride could look something like this.
 Photo:: Telluride Ski Resort

-Well we shouldn’t have to tell you to ride Telluride, but we’re sure going to and here’s why… Remember those Victorian era houses that populate the inside of any self-respecting snow globe?
-Well, combine that image with what could be the set of a spaghetti western and you’ve got yourself the ski town that is Telluride, otherwise known as “to hell you ride” or “the most Colorado place on Earth.”
+Well we shouldn’t have to tell you to ski or ride Telluride, but we’re sure going to and here’s why… Remember those Victorian era houses that populate the inside of any self-respecting snow globe?
+Combine that image with what could be the set of a spaghetti western and you’ve got yourself the ski town that is Telluride, otherwise known as “to hell you ride” or “the most Colorado place on Earth.”

 To continue with the snow globe analogies, Telluride isn’t walled in by a glass dome, rather, it is walled in by towering mountains on three sides.

 Telluride Ski Resort is tucked neatly into Southern Colorado’s San Juan Mountains, an area known to hold the highest concentration of 13,000 and 14,000 foot peaks in North America.
 This means the resort boasts a modest base elevation of 2,659m and more importantly, a top elevation of some 4,060m (known as Palmyra Peak – an extreme in-bounds hike-to zone).